Hindupur: Transport

 The Andhra Pradesh State Road Transport Corporation operates bus services from Hindupur bus station.
 Hindupur railway station is administered under the Bangalore division of the South Western Railway zone.
 It is located in the Guntakal–Bangalore section of Indian Railways.
-The nearest Airport is Bangalore International Airport, which is 90 Kms away and Puttaparthi Private Airport, which is 70 Kms away.
-Krishnapatnam Port is located around 350 km from the town.
+A new railway line Hindupur to Chitradurga with a length of 132 km. was sanctioned for survey in 2017-18, later the line was cancelled. another new railway line Cuddapah-Hindupur via Kadiri (Kadapa-Hindupur via Kadiri) with a length of 236 km. survey also completed in 2019-20 and later cancelled due to political negligence on Hindupur Town.
+The nearest Airport is Kempegowda International Airport, which is 90 km away and Sri Sathya Sai Airport, which is 70 km away..
+There is a proposal to construct a Ring Road in Hindupur, which is expected to improve transportation.

 Education

 There are many government and privately administered schools across the city.
 The primary and secondary school education is imparted by government aided and private schools, under the School Education Department of the state.
-There are government aided institutions like Government Polytechnic Hindupur and other private and government degree colleges and one private engineering college (soon the college closing down).
-Despite being biggest town in District, the town does not have a government Intermediate College for Boys, Government Degree College for Boys, Government Diploma College for Boys, for Engineering Graduate courses one has to go to Ananapur.
-The town was so poor in education infrastructure.
+There are government aided institutions like Government Polytechnic, Hindupur and other private and government degree colleges and one private Diploma college.
+Despite being biggest town in District, the town does not have a government Intermediate College for Boys, Government Degree College for Boys, Government Diploma College for Boys, for Engineering Graduate courses one has to go to Anantapur.
+The town was poor in higher education and technical infrastructure due to political indifference by the state local parties.
 Schools teach in several languages, including English, Telugu, Urdu and Kannada.